NASA decides to keep 2 astronauts in space until February, nixes return on troubled Boeing capsule

 CAPE CANAVERAL, Fla.
 (AP) — NASA decided Saturday it’s too risky to bring two astronauts back to Earth in Boeing’s troubled new capsule, and they’ll have to wait until next year for a ride home with SpaceX.
 What should have been a weeklong test flight for the pair will now last more than eight months.

 After almost three months, the decision finally came down from NASA’s highest ranks on Saturday.
-Butch Wilmore and Suni Williams will come back in a SpaceX spacecraft in February.
-Their empty Starliner capsule will undock in early September and attempt to return on autopilot and touch down in the New Mexico desert.
+Butch Wilmore and Suni Williams will come back in a SpaceX capsule in February.
+Their empty Starliner capsule will undock in early September and attempt to return on autopilot with a touchdown in the New Mexico desert.

 As Starliner’s test pilots, the pair should have overseen this critical last leg of the journey.

 “A test flight by nature is neither safe nor routine,” said NASA Administrator Bill Nelson.
-“And so the decision … is a commitment to safety.”
+The decision “is a result of a commitment to safety.”

+Nelson said lessons learned from NASA’s two space shuttle accidents played a role.
+This time, he noted, open dialogue was encouraged rather than crushed.

 “This has not been an easy decision, but it is absolutely the right one,” added Jim Free, NASA’s associate administrator.

-Boeing did not participate in Saturday’s news conference by NASA but released a statement: “Boeing continues to focus, first and foremost, on the safety of the crew and spacecraft.
-We are executing the mission as determined by NASA, and we are preparing the spacecraft for a safe and successful uncrewed return.”
+Boeing did not participate in Saturday’s news conference by NASA, but released a statement: “Boeing continues to focus, first and foremost, on the safety of the crew and spacecraft.”
+The company said it is preparing the spacecraft “for a safe and successful return.”

-Retired Navy captains with previous long-duration spaceflight experience, Wilmore, 61, and Williams, 58, anticipated surprises when they accepted the shakedown cruise of a new spacecraft, although not quite to this extent.
+Rand Corp.’s Jan Osburg, a senior engineer who specializes in aerospace and defense, said NASA made the right choice.
+“But the U.S. is still left with egg on its face due to the Starliner design issues that should have been caught earlier.”

+Wilmore, 61, and Williams, 58, are both retired Navy captains with previous long-duration spaceflight experience.
+Before their June 5 launch from Cape Canaveral, Wilmore and Williams said their families bought into the uncertainty and stress of their professional careers decades ago.

 Wilmore’s wife, Deanna, was equally stoic in an interview earlier this month with WVLT-TV in Knoxville, Tennessee, their home state.
-She was already bracing for a delay until next February: “You just sort of have to roll with it.”
+She was already bracing for a delay: “You just sort of have to roll with it.”

-NASA’s Norm Knight said he talked to the astronauts Saturday and they fully support the decision to delay their return.
+Flight operations director Norm Knight said he talked to the astronauts Saturday and they fully support the decision to postpone their return.

 There were few options.